 HDR10 Vs. Dolby Vision HDR

 You didn’t think this would be as simple as just one HDR format, did you?
-Not to worry, one format encompasses the other making this a little easier to sort out.
-HDR10 is an open source HDR format that is based on 10-bit color depth.
-This amount of depth provides 1024 reds, 1024 blues, and 1024 greens combining for over 1 billion colors.
+Not to worry, one format encompasses the other, making this a little easier to sort out.
+HDR10 is an open-source HDR format that is based on 10-bit color depth.
+This depth provides 1024 reds, 1024 blues, and 1024 greens combining for over 1 billion colors.

-Dolby Vision HDR is a proprietary format that more than doubles the contrast ratio of HDR and uses 12-bit color.
-This provides 4096 possibilities for each red, blue and green which adds up to over 68 billion colors.
+Dolby Vision HDR is a proprietary format that doubles the contrast ratio of HDR and uses 12-bit color.
+This provides 4096 possibilities for each red, blue, and green, which adds up to over 68 billion colors.

 HDR Streaming Devices and Content

-If you want to take advantage of the benefits of HDR not only will you need an HDR TV, but you will also need HDR content and a streaming device that supports HDR.
-Currently, the Nvidia Sheild, Roku Premiere+ and Roku Ultra HD support HDR10.
-The Xbox One S and PS4 Pro also support the HDR10 format.
-If you want Dolby Vision HDR, then the Chromecast Ultra is the only option out there at the moment.
+If you want to take advantage of HDR’s benefits, not only will you need an HDR TV, but you will also need HDR content and a streaming device that supports HDR.

 Which HDR is Right for You

 My recommendation is to save a bit of money and opt for HDR10.
-There just isn’t a lot of Dolby Vision HDR content out there.
+There isn’t a lot of Dolby Vision HDR content out there.
 That said, if you can find an affordable Dolby Vision HDR TV, I’d buy that over a similarly priced HDR10 TV.
-Just remember, if you opt for Dolby Vision, remember to get yourself a Chromecast Ultra if you aren’t happy with the streaming apps available on the TV.
+Just remember, if you opt for Dolby Vision, remember to get yourself a streaming device that supports that standard.